Dobot-Arm/TCP-IP-CR-LabVIEW/README-EN.md

 ## Project file description

-tcp-ip-Labview-demo.lvproj: project file, this file is an open file for the labview project.
-main.vi: The main file of the demo.
+main_cr.vi: The main file of the demo.
 The front panel realizes the functions of enabling, powering on, clearing the alarm, setting the rate, MovJ and trajectory reproduction.

 ## How to use Demo

-Use labview to open the project file tcp-ip-Labview-demo.lvproj, then open the main.vi file and click Run.
+Use labview to open the file the main.vi,Then click program Run button to run.